GuideSDK Comparison

 • No message replay needed

-Performance Consideration: Claude and Copilot’s session ID approach scales better for very long conversations (no need to resend full history).
+Performance Consideration: Claude, Copilot, and OpenCode’s session ID approach scales better for very long conversations (no need to resend full history).
 Codex/Gemini history-based approach works fine for typical sessions.

 10. Token Usage Tracking